DamjanS12/Andriod-Final-Project-Car-Help-Assistance-App-/README.md

 4.Customers should be able to find any nearby help according to location.

-5.The customer should be able to call/ SOS the helper via available information.
+5.The customer should be able to call the helper via available information.

 6.The customer can see the location and arrival time of the helper.